 DR. BRUCE BLAIR

-As an expert on national security issues, Dr. Bruce Blair, co-founder of Global Zero, has authored many articles in leading publications including The New York Times, Foreign Affairs, National Interest and Scientific American.
+As an expert on national security issues, Dr. Bruce Blair, co-founder of Global Zero, is the principal author of Global Zero’s policy reports and has authored many articles in leading publications including The New York Times, Foreign Affairs, National Interest and Scientific American.
 Below is a sampling of his publications.

 Articles and Contributions to Edited Volumes

 “Trump can launch nuclear weapons whenever he wants, with or without Mattis,” with Jon Wolfsthal, The Washington Post, December 23, 2018.

 “Strengthening Checks on Presidential Launch Authority,” Arms Control Today, Jan/Feb 2018.

 “A new Trump administration plan makes nuclear war likelier,” The Washington Post, January 13, 2018.

 “Presidents Have Too Much Power Over U.S. Nukes.
 Especially President Trump.”
 The Washington Post, August 18, 2017.

 “Why Our Nuclear Weapons Can Be Hacked,” The New York Times, March 14, 2017.

 “Trump and the Nuclear Keys,” The New York Times, October 12, 2016.